-- 1.6 The transition to more adult material must not be unduly abrupt at the watershed or after the time when children are particularly likely to be listening.
+- 1.6 The transition to more adult material must not be unduly abrupt at the watershed (in the case of television) or after the time when children are particularly likely to be listening (in the case of radio).
 For television, the strongest material should appear later in the schedule. - 1.7 For television programmes broadcast before the watershed, or for radio programmes broadcast when children are particularly likely to be listening, clear information about content that may distress some children should be given, if appropriate, to the audience (taking into account the context).